erixom/portfolio/Public Health Disease Surv Architecture Development Project/readme.md

 ## Project Overview

-This project demonstrates the deployment and usage of a multi-node, interoperable architecture for **disease surveillance** using health informatics tools.

 We implemented an environment of **five Linux-based virtual machines**, simulating four independent Upper Peninsula hospitals using **OpenEMR** and a centralized **HAPI-FHIR** server for **FHIR-based data exchange**, all within **Michigan Tech's VCenter**.

 Additional tools used: